 The general education requirement is divided into two parts: the basic general education requirements (53-54 credits) and general education electives (6 credits).
 Specific courses must be selected in fulfillment of the following general education areas.
-Refer to the Curriculum Handbook or the Master Schedule for the specific courses permissible in each category.
+Refer to the Master Schedule for the specific courses permissible in each category.

-BASIC GENERAL EDUCATION 59-60 CREDITS REQUIREMENT
+BASIC GENERAL EDUCATION REQUIREMENT

+REQUIREMENT 59-60 CREDITS